valensh1/MernStack-Template/README.md

     <br>
     }

+4. Addition of <b>NODE_ENV=production</b> to the .env file

-4. An important thing to add to the package.json for the client is to add the following:
+5. An important thing to add to the package.json for the client is to add the following:
     <br>
     <b>"proxy": "http://localhost:5001"</b>
     <br>